joshgrift/lacrosse/README.md

 - `npm i`
 - `npm serve`

-save the final production files in `/docs` for github pages
+Save the final production files in `/docs` for github pages

 ### Database